 As we age, our bodies produce less collagen every year after our twentieth birthday.
 Collagen is responsible for providing our skin’s underlying structural support.
 This decline, along with sun damage and other factors, leaves our face with areas of volume loss.
 This volume loss declares itself in sunken cheeks, creases and lines, and an overall older appearance.

 Dermal fillers return some of that lost volume.
-At The Med Spa at Northwestern Specialists in Plastic Surgery, we offer a variety of dermal filler options for our patients.
+At The Med Spa in Plastic Surgery, we offer a variety of dermal filler options for our patients.

 What are dermal fillers?